 Rocket launches visible near Cape Charles, VA

 Cape Charles sits at the southern tip of Virginia's Eastern Shore, just 25 to 35 miles north of NASA's Wallops Flight Facility.
-This proximity makes it one of the closer mainland towns to Wallops, and launches — whether day or night — are clearly visible from the open bay shore and quiet streets of this small historic town.
+This proximity makes it one of the closer mainland towns to Wallops, and launches β whether day or night β are clearly visible from the open bay shore and quiet streets of this small historic town.

-The next launch likely visible from Cape Charles, VA is Falcon 9 Block 5 | Starlink Group 10-47 — in 2 days.
-Look toward the south-southwest; it should climb into view a few minutes after liftoff.
+The next launch likely visible from Cape Charles, VA is Falcon 9 Block 5 | Starlink Group 10-45 β tomorrow.
+From Cape Charles, VA: look 202Β° (SSW); it should climb into view a few minutes after liftoff.

 Upcoming launches you may see from Cape Charles, VA

-- Falcon 9 Block 5 | Starlink Group 10-47
+- Falcon 9 Block 5 | Starlink Group 10-45

 - Falcon 9 Block 5 | Globalstar 2-R Mission 1 (x 9)